Brown Not Green supports:

 This is despite the land being listed as an Asset of Community Value.

-We are currently in a Consultation period until August 23rd after which the Plan will then be submitted for scrutiny by an independent Planning Inspector at a public planning examination inquiry.
+The Consultation period finished on August 23rd after which the Plan will then be submitted for scrutiny by an independent Planning Inspector at a public planning examination inquiry.

 Click here for BACKGROUND and HISTORY of the Brown Not Green (BNG) Campaign including video and audio clips